PierreSenellart/provsql/website/publications.md

 ## Foundational Works

-These papers establish the theoretical framework on which ProvSQL is built: why- and where-provenance, provenance semirings, aggregate provenance, m-semirings for non-monotone queries, the connection between provenance and probabilistic databases, circuit-based provenance representations, and algebraic provenance for update queries.
+These papers establish the theoretical framework on which ProvSQL is built, from provenance semirings and their extensions to the knowledge-compilation and probabilistic-database results its evaluation engine relies on.

 {% bibliography --query @*[keyword ~= provsql-foundation] %}